-The Social Science and Humanities Research Council (SSHRC) offers two streams of awards through one application.
-Joseph-Armand Bombardier Canada Graduate Scholarships-Doctoral (CGS D) and SSHRC Fellowships provide financial support to high calibre scholars who are engaged in a doctoral program in the social sciences or humanities.
-The CGS D will be offered to the top-ranked applicants and the next tier of meritorious applicants will be offered a Fellowship.
+The Social Science and Humanities Research Council (SSHRC) offers two types of research training awards through one application.
+Joseph-Armand Bombardier Canada Graduate Scholarships-Doctoral (CGSD) and SSHRC Fellowships provide financial support to high calibre scholars who are engaged in a doctoral program in the social sciences or humanities.
+The CGSD will be offered to the top-ranked applicants and the next tier of meritorious applicants will be offered a Fellowship.

-- SGPS Deadline for Graduate Programs – November 15th
+November 10, 2017 – SGPS Deadline for Graduate Programs to submit ranked and recommended applications

 Coordinating the Collection of Applications

-- Add each application in your cohort to the tracking record in the External Funding Portfolio and complete all required fields in the Maintain Applications page of Program Assessment.
+After the application deadline, set up all applications in your cohort in the tracking record in the External Funding Portfolio and complete all required fields in the Maintain Applications page of Program Assessment.

 To qualify to apply the student must:

 be a citizen or permanent resident of Canada;